V-GEN-Lab/DyDEVILS/README.md

 ## Future implementations

- - [ ] Applyi the proposed DENV lineage classification system to DENV-3 and DENV-4.
+ - [ ] Apply the proposed DENV lineage classification system to DENV-3 and DENV-4.
 This expansion will create a comprehensive framework for DENV lineage designation encompassing all four serotypes.
  - [ ] Integration with the Viral Identification Pipeline for Emergency Response [(VIPER)](https://github.com/alex-ranieri/viper) assembly pipeline  is planned.
  - [ ] Upgrade datasets to ensure compatibility with Nextclade V3.